databricks/databricks-vscode/packages/databricks-vscode/src/python-setup/README.md

 local, and network codes are deliberately excluded — they stay actionable from the mapped message alone (see `reportSetupIssue.ts` for the closed routing list).

-**Privacy posture.** The issue body carries only build metadata (error code, phase, env key, package manager, extension/CLI versions, OS) plus the CLI's stderr.
-The stderr is scrubbed of usernames, home paths, tokens, and emails before it goes into the URL — but that scrub is *defence-in-depth*, not the sole
+`E_PROVISION` (a uv resolution conflict) is intentionally _not_ a report button: such a conflict is usually the user's own declared dependencies.
+When the published constraints are what conflict, that genuine case is served by a soft, conditional pointer in the output log instead (see `formatSetupFailureDetail`).

-guard: a deep-link only pre-fills the form, which the user reviews and submits themselves.
+**Privacy posture.** The issue body carries build metadata (error code, phase, env key, package manager, extension/CLI versions, OS) plus the CLI's stderr.
+The stderr is scrubbed on a best-effort basis — usernames, home paths, tokens (Databricks PATs, GitHub/AWS keys, JWTs, bearer credentials), URL credentials, and emails — to _reduce, not eliminate,_ PII exposure.
+That scrub is defence-in-depth, not the sole guard: a deep-link only pre-fills the form, which the user reviews and submits themselves.
 Nothing is sent automatically.